 There are no National Environmental Standards for TSP or DP.
-In the absence of any specific National Exposure Standards for TSP or DP, the results of the ambient air monitoring are related to the MfE Good Practice Guide for Assessing and Managing Dust (MfE GPG).
+In the absence of any specific National Exposure Standards for TSP or DP, the results of the ambient air monitoring are related to the Ministry for the Environment Good Practice Guide for Assessing and Managing Dust (MfE GPG).